Dyvd4/ticketify/README.md

 🥵= how can it be made different & not happy with this / it's ugly

 😢= sad / confused why this works

+### folder structure

+Private = shouldn't be imported in pages (because it is just used in components)

+every folder should have an index file